JuliaPackaging/BinDeps.jl/README.md

  	Should the validation return false for a library that was installed by a provider, the provider will be instructed to force a rebuild.

+Other keyword arguments will most likely be added as necessary.

 # The high level interface - Declaring build mechanisms

 Alright, now that we have declared all the dependencies that we need let's tell BinDeps how to build them.
-One of the easiest ways to do so it to use the system package manger.
+One of the easiest ways to do so is to use the system package manger.
 So suppose we have defined the following dependencies:

 ```julia